Eetin/warcraft-names/README.md

-# starwars-names
+# warcraft-names

-For all your random Star Wars character needs
+For all your random Warcract character needs